SHIT FOR BRAINS

 I snap his briefs’ waistband.
 The whole tree is shaking as we get each other off a second time.
 We cum simultaneously.
 After which our whistles ring out in the neighborhood, followed by the howling of local dogs.
 Instead of settling back into a cuddle, I jump up, holding Jack.
 We move to a more hidden tree branch.
 We are all monkeys.

 Back in my room, Jack remains in the window, the newest lost boy.
 We talk through the plot for the next day’s English class.
 Having the quotes to work with will be the guide about which way Will’s romances are going.
 Jack will sing and play the actual sonnets while the other characters can ad lib lines on their own.
 Mr. Clark will be shaking his head.
-Maybe I am missed.
+Maybe I will be missed.

 “I hear you’re under house arrest,” I recognize a Queens accent, Martin Scorsese.